 - 2 medium red potatoes diced

 - In a large stockpot or dutch oven over medium heat melt butter.
 Add the onion and cook until slightly softened; approximately 2-3 minutes.
 Add the garlic, marjoram, thyme and pepper; cook for one minute.
-Add chicken broth, split peas and ham hocks; cover and simmer for 1 1/2 hours.
+Add chicken broth, split peas, ham hocks and bay leaves; cover and simmer for 1 1/2 hours.

 - Add celery, carrots and red potatoes.
 Cook until the vegetables are soft.

-- Remove ham hock and working with a fork pull meat from bones.
-Discard skin and bones and return pulled ham to pot.
+- Remove bay leaves.
+Remove ham hocks and working with a fork pull meat from bones.
+Discard skin and bones; return pulled ham to pot.
 Warm for five minutes.